ajhindle/compiler/README.md

 - Parses the sequence of tokens and builds an abstract syntax tree (AST) using [Bison](https://en.wikipedia.org/wiki/GNU_Bison)
 - Runs semantic analysis (rules checking) over the AST of the program
-- Generates 'intermediate representation' abstract three-address code (see below).
+- Generates 'intermediate representation' three-address code (see below).
 This code is input for a target machine 't07' (not supplied *yet*)
-- Pretty prints the given n07 program to stdout (using -p flag option)
+- Optionally pretty prints the given n07 program to stdout (using -p flag option)

 ### Translation example: